chazzerguy/dm/README.md

 INSTALL
 -------

-Linux & OSX:

 Extract the zip to a directory and add that directory to your PATH.

-Windows:

-  Run the installer and follow the prompts.

 BUILD FROM SOURCE